On this page

 Qt::CaseSensitivity FilePath::caseSensitivity() const

-This is currently only based on the Host OS.
-For device paths, Qt::CaseSensitive is always returned.
+This is currently based on the host OS for local paths.
+For device (remote) paths, Qt::CaseSensitive is always returned.

 Utils::FilePath FilePath::chopped(int n) const